 (armor image by author)

 So, -are you excited yet?
-Ready to learn some basics how to build armor like this and more?
+Are you ready to learn some basics how to build armor like this and more?
 Let's begin!

 Procure One or Two 55-gallon Barrels - But from Where?